Martine Barrat

-Martine Barrat is a French photographer, actress, dancer and writer.
+Martine Barrat (born 1932 or 1933) is a French photographer, actress, dancer, and writer.

 Early life

 Barrat was born in Oran, Algeria, but raised in France.

 Formerly a dancer and actress, Martine Barrat was discovered by Ellen Stewart at an international dance festival in Edinburgh, Scotland.
 "LaMaMa", as Stewart was known, then sent her a plane ticket to perform in her theater, La MaMa Experimental Theatre Club on the Lower East Side of Manhattan.
 Barrat arrived in the United States in June 1968.

 Career

 In the late 1960s, Barrat was invited by the dancer Ellen Stewart to New York to work on Stewart's La MaMa Experimental Theatre Club.
 Barrat traveled to Harlem to bring children to participate in the music and video workshops, beginning a lifelong dedication to the neighborhood.
 Stewart gave the group a building, and they began video workshops for the youth of the neighborhood.
 She would also collaborate with the Human Arts Ensemble.